appsmithorg/appsmith/README.md

 * **JS Logic**: Write snippets of business logic using JS to transform data, manipuate UI or trigger workflows.
 Use Lodash functions
 * **Data Workflows**: Simple configuration to create flows when users interact with the UI.
 [Read more](https://docs.appsmith.com/core-concepts/building-the-ui/calling-apis-from-widgets)
 * **Realtime Editor**: Changes in your application reflect instantly with every edit.
 No need to compile!
-* **Works with existing, live databases**: Connect directly to any Postgres & Mongo db
+* **Works with existing, live databases**: Connect directly to any Postgres, MySQL, & Mongo db
 * **Fine-grained access control**: Control who can edit / view your applications from a single control panel
 * **App management**: Build and organise multiple applications on a single platform